weberBen/ChoiceFreeGenerator/README.md

   ## Creation of a Petri net <a name="PetriStructExample"/>

- A simple tutorial to understand how the structure used to save Free-choice works
+ A simple tutorial to understand how to use the structure for Petri net.

  ```C
 unsigned int nb_place = 5;